 But now S.A.M. is making this easier than ever!
 In fact, we actually built in a feature into S.A.M. that even provides 3 different options contracts for daily setups based on the option selection criteria that I use every day.
 I call them “Power Options”...
 [Screenshot of suggested options]

 And unlike all of the newsletter and recommendation services that are out there...
-3 different power options for you to consider based on your risk tolerance level...
+SAM has a feature available that provides 3 different power options for you to consider based on your risk tolerance level...
 Conservative, Moderate and Aggressive...
 So you can control how you put S.A.M. to work.
 Now...

 Before I show you how you can start using S.A.M.